 All things considered, I’d probably stick with the typical tour boats and visit El Nido’s most amazing spots at their most popular times of day, despite the crowds.
 There’s a reason the boats visit at the time that they do, that’s when each spot is at its most photogenic!

 Last night – Resort Style!

 For our last night we decided to upgrade our accommodations a bit and check out one of El Nido’s resort properties, the El Nido Cove Resort.
 Located just north of El Nido, near the airport, the resort opened in late 2014.
 Our garden bungalow was spacious and luxurious compared to our basic room at Pura Vida, but we did miss the ocean view.

 The resort had a restaurant located right on the water and after cleaning up from our day on the water, we headed there for dinner and a sunset.
 It was a terrific way to spend our final night in El Nido.
 And after all the stressing out we did over how much cash we would need to survive the week, we even managed to have some left over at the end of our stay which we applied to our final night’s hotel bill.

 I hope future visitors to Palawan will find this El Nido Travel Guide helpful.
 We really fell in love with Palawan and I look forward to returning one day to try out one of the incredible El Nido Resort properties like Miniloc Island or Lagen Island.

 But for now it’s on to Singapore and Bangkok for a few days before returning back to the States.
-After nearly 3 weeks in Thailand and the Philippines, this month’s adventure is coming to a close but I have no doubt a new one is just around the corner…til then!
+After nearly three weeks in Thailand and the Philippines, this month’s adventure is coming to a close but I have no doubt a new one is just around the corner…til then!